Azure-Samples/active-directory-dotnetcore-daemon-v2/1-Call-MSGraph/README.md

 1. Open the Visual Studio solution and click start

-If ou don't want to use this automation, follow the steps below
+If you don't want to use this automation, follow the steps below

 #### Choose the Azure AD tenant where you want to create your applications